use-pico/pico/packages/cls/README.md

   }
 });
 ```

+> **Gotcha — replacing token groups**: Re‑declaring a token group in a child **replaces the parent’s group** by design (not a merge).
+It keeps changes intentional and visible.
+If you want to **append**, leave the group out of the child’s `tokens` and just reference the parent tokens in rules.

 > **Type System Enforcement**: The type system will force you to declare all tokens defined in the contract - even (and only) the ones you extend from the parent.
 This ensures design system consistency and prevents missing token definitions.